TechTalk.

 What is screen mirroring?

-The clue’s in the name.
-Screen mirroring lets you ‘mirror’ what’s on your phone to your TV screen or external monitor, without needing to plug it in.
-The TV will show exactly what’s happening on the phone, so if you’re playing a game or a film, any movement or pauses will happen in real-time on the TV screen too.
+Screen mirroring lets you wirelessly share what’s on your phone, tablet, or laptop’s display onto another screen — like a TV or external monitor.
+It will show exactly what’s happening on the device you’ve mirrored from.
+So, if you’re playing a game or streaming a film on your phone, any movement or pauses will happen in real-time on the screen you’ve mirrored to.

-Although an actual mirror will flip what you see horizontally, screen mirroring won’t do this, it just replicates what’s on your phone to the TV.
-It’s a useful feature for showing off content, like your pictures and videos, and can even come in handy at work for documents and presentations.
+This tech won’t flip what you see horizontally like an actual mirror.
+It’ll just replicate what’s on your device’s display to the TV or monitor you’ve mirrored to.
+It’s a useful feature for showing off content, like your pictures and videos.
+And can even come in handy at work for quickly sharing documents and presentations in meetings.

 How to screen mirror your Android device

-Usually, screen mirroring needs some software on both the device you’re sending from and the TV you want to show the content.
-How you do it will depend on whether you’ve got a Smart TV or not, so let’s take a look.
+Screen mirroring usually needs some software on both the device you’re sending from and the TV you want to show the content on.
+How you do it will depend on whether you’ve got a smart TV or not, so let’s take a look:

 Mirroring from an Android phone to a Smart TV

-Most recent Android devices will have some sort of screen mirroring software built-in, so here’s how to mirror to your Smart TV.
+Most Android phones and TVs will have some sort of screen mirroring software built-in to make the process really easy.
+Here’s how to mirror to your smart TV:

-1. Make sure your Smart TV is turned on and connected to the internet.
+1. Switch on your TV: Make sure your smart TV is powered on and not in standby.

-2. On your Android phone, open the notification panel and look for screen mirroring or something similar.
-Different versions of Android will use different terms, so watch out for what your phone does.
+3. Turn on screen mirroring on your phone: Open the notification panel and look for screen mirroring or something similar.
+Different versions of Android might use different terms.

-4. Your phone should connect to your TV and start to mirror the screen automatically.
+5. Let your phone and TV connect: Your phone should connect to your TV and start to mirror the screen automatically.
+Your TV might ask for a passcode to be typed in first.

-5. When you’re done, just open the notification panel on your phone and tap screen mirroring (or whatever your handset says) again to turn it off.
+When you’re done, just open the notification panel on your phone and tap screen mirroring again to turn it off.

 Mirroring from an Android phone to a non-smart TV

-To get your phone to connect wirelessly to a TV that doesn’t connect to the internet on its own, you’ll need an accessory to help you.
-One of the easiest to use is the Google Chromecast, so these steps will show you how to use one to mirror your phone to your non-smart TV.
+To get your phone to connect wirelessly to a TV that can’t connect to the internet, you’ll need an accessory to help you.
+One of the easiest ways to do this is by using Google Chromecast.
+Just follow these steps to mirror your phone to your non-smart TV:

-2. Now your TV is just like a Smart TV.
-You can use the same steps as above to mirror from your phone onto the big screen.
+2. Mirror to Google Chromecast: With Chromecast plugged in, your TV should work just like a smart TV.
+Use the same steps as above to mirror from your phone onto the big screen.

 The great thing about a Chromecast is that it’s small enough to take with you anywhere.
-So if you’re going to see one of your friends or family members who you know always has the same channels playing, you can take it with you can bring it with you and surprise them with something new right there on their own TV.
+So if you’re going to visit one of your friends who always has the same channels playing, you can bring it with you and surprise them with something new.

 What’s the difference between screen mirroring and screen casting?